Language of instruction:

 After successful completion of this course students are expected to be able to:

-- describe the general procedure of environmental systems analysis;
+- describe the general procedure of environmental systems analysis (in steps);

-- discuss the basic characteristics and techniques of environmental systems analysis;
+- describe the basic characteristics of environmental systems analysis;

 - participate in discussions;